Aterlone/th.com/content/posts/ReverseEngineeringTalk.md

 hideComments = false
 +++

 Yes, I did my first talk, in front of dozens of people.
 It was on reverse engineering.
-It was for VuwCTF the Cyber Security Club at Vic Uni
+It was for VuwCTF the Cyber Security Club at VUW.

 <!--more-->